-Action # Title Description Total Funds Contributing 1.1 Academic Curriculum and Interim Assessments JCCS strives to offer engaging and meaningful curriculum for students.
+Action # Title Description Total Funds Contributing 1.1 Academic Cu and Interim Assessments JCCS strives to offer engaging and meaningful curriculum for students.
 Based on feedback from staff and students, we will continue to invest in contracts for Reading with Relevance and Freckle Math and ELA adapted learning platform.
-To ensure English learners, including Long Term English Learners (LTELs) can access the CCSS and the ELD standards, they will receive English language acquisition instruction via ELA Freckle curriculum and dedicated class time focused on language development at their proficiency levels.
+To ensure English learners, including Long Term Englis Learners (LTELs) can access the CCSS and the ELD standards, they will receive English language acquisition instruction via ELA Freckle curriculur and dedicated class time focused on language development at their proficiency levels.
 STAR Renaissance will be utilized to track and measure student progress in reading and math throughout the school year.
-Staff will continue to evaluate data and efficacy of ELA and Math programs and use assessment data for student intervention placement and progress monitoring purposes (costs embedded in staff expenditures). \$6,000.00 No 1.2 Professional Development Academic Focus JCCS will continue to build the capacity of staff to help support student growth in academics through investments in staff development and ongoing professional learning opportunities.
-The opportunities will include \$1,000.00 No
+Staff wi continue to evaluate data and efficacy of ELA and Math programs and use assessment data for student intervention placement and progress monitoring purposes (costs embedded in staff expenditures).
+No

-Action # Title Description Total Funds Contributing but not be limited to the following: Training on curricula, Science of Reading, Blended Learning and Technology Integration, Paxton Patterson Career Labs, Multiple Tiered Systems of Support, and Data Teams to support students, especially unduplicated and those with exceptional needs.
+Action # Title Description Total Funds Contributing 1.2 Professional Development Academic Focus JCCS will continue to build the capacity of staff to help support student growth in academics through investments in staff development and ongoing professional learning opportunities.
+The opportunities will include but not be limited to the following: Training on curricula, Science of Reading, Blended Learning and Technology Integration, Paxton Patterson Career Labs, Multiple Tiered Systems of Support, and Data Teams to support students, especially unduplicated and those with exceptional needs.
 Staff will be trained and supported to successfully implement a leveled math program where students are assigned classes based on needs and skills.
 JCCS will also provide staff training on ELD and language acquisition strategies to support our ELs and LTELs.
 We will continue to contract with consultants to help analyze student work and plan for instructional next steps to meet students' needs.
-JCCS staff will work with students to set learning goals in ELA and math, SEL, and College and Career Readiness skills.
-1.3 Access to technology and support JCCS will continue to contract with GoGuardian and ParentSquare.
+JCCS staff will work with students to set learning goals in ELA and math, SEL, and College and Career Readiness skills. \$1,000.00 No 1.3 Access to technology and support JCCS will continue to contract with GoGuardian and ParentSquare.
 Through the Verizon Innovative Learning Schools Initiative, we will ensure all students including unduplicated students and those with exceptional needs have access to current, updated technology including a Chromebook with connectivity to use at school and at home. \$6,000.00 No 1.4 Credit Recovery JCCS will continue contracting with Bright Thinker for credit recovery to provide more support for all students, including unduplicated students and those with exceptional needs. \$6,375.00 Yes 1.5 Camille Creek Facility Debt service for new Camille Creek Facility.
-This action is split between LCAP Goal 1 and Goal 3. \$293,943.75 No 1.6 Homeroom teachers to provide academic support to students - small class sizes Employ 4 FTE homeroom teachers and 1FTE Independent study teacher to support the education of all students at JCCS.
-Teachers operate multi-grade/multi-subject classrooms to provide targeted and individualized learning to optimize student success and support them in their educational goals. \$711,995.91 Yes
+This action is split between LCAP Goal 1 and Goal 3. \$293,943.75 No 1.6 Homeroom teachers to provide academic Employ 4 FTE homeroom teachers and 1FTE Independent study teacher to support the education of all students at JCCS.
+Teachers operate multi- \$711,995.91 Yes